beaverbuilder/documentation/docs/assistant/plugin/apps/media.md

 id: media
 title: Media App
 sidebar_label: Media
+description: Browse, sort media, upload new media and delete media.
 ---

 The Media App allows you to browse, sort media, upload new media and delete media.